Bone marrow neoplastic

 1. Dysplastic noneosinophilic granulocytes

-2. ETV6-JAK2 fusion
+2. ETV6::JAK2 fusion

-3. Hypercellular marrow with increased eosinophils
+3. Hypercellular marrow with markedly increased eosinophils and left shifted myelopoiesis

 4. KIT D816V gene mutation